 Visit https://www.favefinefood.com/products/gourmet/truffles to view our fresh truffles & truffles products!

 Our views on storing truffles: Fresh truffles are best kept refrigerated wrapped in absorbent kitchen paper in a sealed container such as a Tupperware or a polystyrene/foam box.
 Eggs can be added into the box to take the truffle flavour.
 It is recommended to replace the paper towels every 1-2 days as they get very humid.
 It is always best to use truffles as quickly as possible and use the small cut pieces first if any.

-Well looked after, truffles can last up to 2 weeks.
+Well looked after, Black truffles can last up to 2 weeks.
 To keep truffles beyond this time, we recommend freezing them, vacuum-packed in small 50-100g bags.
 Frozen truffles must then be used (shaved or grated) while still frozen.
 If they defreeze, they will become very soft, loose juice and be very difficult to slice.
 White Truffle, however only last about 5 days.